-The selling stockholder named herein is selling all of the shares offered hereby.
+The selling stockholder named herein is selling all of the shares offered hereby to an institutional buyer.
 We will not receive any proceeds from the sale of shares by the selling stockholder.

 Our common stock is traded on the Nasdaq National Market under the symbol "IMGN."
-On May 14, 2004, the closing sale price of our common stock on the Nasdaq National Market was \$8.27 per share.
+On May 26, 2004, the closing sale price of our common stock on the Nasdaq National Market was \$7.96 per share.